 If you say you are available during a one-hour slot, I expect you to honor this commitment.
 Please take this expectation into account as you make other commitments on and off campus this term.

-There will be two midterm exams, on April 17 and May 8, 6:00 pm to 9:00 pm.
+There will be two midterm exams.
 If an academic scheduling conflict prevents you from taking one or both of the midterm exams at the scheduled time, you must let me know a week before the exam.

 The final exam is scheduled by the Registrar and will be offered at one time, and one time only.
 The only way that you may take the final exam at another time is if you have a documented illness that prevented you from taking the exam at the scheduled time.